HuygensING/algomas/README.md

 # Algo más

-This is a library of general-purpose utilities for Java.
+This is a Java library of general-purpose algorithms, data structures and utilities.
+It supplements Apache Commons and Guava.
+Highlights include:

+* Connected components (union-find)
+* Levenshtein distance (edit distance) in several flavors
+* Math utilities
+* N-gram extraction
+* Partial sorting
+* Random sampling
+* VP-trees (spatial index structure)

+To use algomas, put the following in your pom.xml:

     <repository>
       <id>huygens</id>